egeoffrey/developer/docs/architecture/design.md

-# Design

-This is a summary of the foundational principles that have been taken into account during the development of eGeoffrey.

-## Why yet another Home Automation Suite?

 There are hundreds of home automation suites around and dozens of new solutions made available every single day.
 So why yet another piece of software?